Ivey Business School

 “While many other business schools in Canada offer graduate business degrees few if any have the global depth and breadth of the Richard Ivey School of Business.
 Although I graduated from Western University in 2000 – Ivey’s home base – I did not consider a post graduate degree from Ivey until much later while on a business trip to Hong Kong.
 Ivey has a huge presence there and has for 20+ years.
 The value of having bricks and mortar campuses in Toronto, London (Ontario) and Hong Kong is an uncountable until you venture into the global business world.
 While attending I was very proud to find our Hong Kong dean keynote speaking at the 2014 Asian Financial Forum.
 If you plan on working with or for a multinational firm it goes without saying that the more international exposure you get the more valuable you become. ”Ryan McClure, Executive MBA

-Ivey’s MBA program is built for working professionals who are ready to make the next leap on the career ladder, whether to a new job or to a promotion.
-Classes are structured for this career-focused curriculum, leading to foundational courses like marketing products or macroeconomics and elective courses ranging from international field trips to real-world projects with partner businesses, all depending on individual student career ambitions.
+Ivey’s MBA program is built for working professionals ready to make the next leap on the career ladder, whether to a new job or a promotion.
+Classes are structured for this career-focused curriculum, leading to foundational courses like marketing products or macroeconomics and elective courses ranging from international field trips to real-world projects with partner businesses, depending on individual student career ambitions.

 Smith School of Business at Queen's University